 The Legacy of Karla Siverts

 Head chef Karl Torbjørn Andersen, aka Karli, is building on the legacy of Karla Siverts – who tragically passed away to cancer this summer.
 He seems to share the same ideas as her of what the food at Smalhans should be like: Simple, hearty, colorful, well-balanced and always with distinct flavors.
 The kitchen sometimes work with whole animals and makes sure to leave as little waste as possible.
 Almost all ingredients are local and the main theme is Norwegian cuisine, but the inspiration can come from all corners of the world.

 The Evening Set Menu

-Smalhans is a restaurant that morphs during the day, from lunch to a warm afternoon meal and lastly to the grand finale of a multiple course dinner.
+Smalhans is a restaurant that morphs during the day, from lunch to a warm afternoon meal, and, lastly, the grand finale of a multi-course dinner.
 I recommended my brother to get a job as a waiter in Smalhans a few years back.
 Later on, he moved to China to study the language, but this summer he was back in Oslo and worked at Smalhans.
 Before he went abroad once again to continue his studies we decided to pay him a final visit.
 That called for the full evening set menu!

 Eat Like King Croesus or be a Smalhans

-As of 2016 Smalhans got the Bib Gourmand ranking in the Michelin Nordic Guide – a long-awaited recognition for the restaurant from anyone who knows the place.
-The Bib Gourmand title is rewarded to those restaurants who serve carefully prepared meals of good quality, which are moderately priced and offer particularly good value for money.
-More specifically they need to offer a three-course menu priced below NOK 395 or a à la carte menu that has an average price for a three-course meal at around that price.
-Obviously, Smalhans fulfills these criteria and has done so for years already in my opinion.
+In 2016, Smalhans received the Bib Gourmand ranking in the Michelin Nordic Guide – a long-awaited recognition for the restaurant from anyone who knows the place.
+The Bib Gourmand title is awarded to those restaurants who serve carefully prepared meals of good quality, which are moderately priced and offer particularly good value for money.
+More specifically they need to offer a three-course menu priced below NOK 395 or an à la carte menu that has an average price for a three-course meal at around that price.
+Obviously, Smalhans fulfills these criteria and has done so for years already, in my opinion.